samsao/danger-samsao/README.md

 been modified in this commit.

-When one or more arguments is given, uses same rules as for [source files](#sources) (see section for details) and returns if any given source entry files has been modified in this commit.
+When one or more arguments is given, uses same rules as for [source files](#sources) (see section for details) and returns true if any given source entry files has been modified in this commit.

 #### Feature Branch?